The Climbers (2019 film)

 The Climbers (攀登者) is a 2019 Chinese adventure drama film directed by Daniel Lee and written by Alai.
 The film stars Wu Jing, Zhang Ziyi, Zhang Yi, Jing Boran, and Hu Ge.
 The film tells the real-life expedition of two generations of Chinese mountaineers to ascend Mount Everest from the perilous north side in 1960 and 1975.
-The film released in China, the United Kingdom and North America on September 30, 2019.
+The film was released in China, the United Kingdom and North America on September 30, 2019.

+Plot

+In 1960, the Chinese mountaineering team made its first attempt to summit Mount Everest.
+Acting team leader Fang Wuzhou was faced with a critical decision—save his teammate Qu Songlin or preserve the camera in Qu Songlin's hand.
+Choosing to save his teammate, Fang led the team to successfully reach the summit from the treacherous North Face, accomplishing what the global mountaineering community deemed impossible.
+However, due to the lack of a 360-degree photographic record of the peak, the feat was not internationally recognized.

+In 1975, determined to gain global recognition, the Chinese mountaineering team regrouped.
+With the support of meteorologist Xu Ying, Fang Wuzhou and Qu Songlin led a new generation of climbers, including Li Guoliang and Yang Guang, on another perilous ascent to the world's highest peak.
+Awaiting them were even harsher conditions—and a life-or-death challenge.